What Is User Retention? How to Measure & Improve It (2022)

 3. Habit Forming

 In the third phase, users form a habit involving your product, and they make regular usage a part of their routine.
 Users in this phase feel they need your product, and getting more people into the habit-forming stage will mean better user retention rates.
-Offering ongoing guidance with in-app messaging can help your users continue to discover new features and functionality as they move into this stage.
+Offering ongoing guidance with in-app messaging can help your users continue to discover new features and functionality as they move into this stage, and drive overall product adoption.

 What Is a Good User Retention Rate?